 Technology has made it easier than ever for citizens to participate in open discussions with municipal leaders.
 If a citizen is able to call in and ask the mayor a question online while that citizen is at home after hours for example, that will save them a great deal of time and effort.

 There are a couple of technology solutions out there that make doing this easier.
-Open Town Hall from Peak Democracy, for example, offers several product offerings for municipalities to engage their citizens in this way.
+OpenGov’s Open Town Hall, for example, offers several product offerings for municipalities to engage their citizens in this way.

 Nextdoor is another unique network for transparency and citizen engagement.
 It brands itself as a private social network neighborhood and allows users to create accounts and post classifieds, participate in communication threads, look at crime watches, and more.

-Promoting or using these services may get your citizens to be more involved in their communities and help your municipality stay on the leading edge of technology.
+Promoting or using these services may encourage your citizens to be more involved in their communities and help your municipality stay on the leading edge of technology.

 A lot of municipal websites are painfully outdated.
 Not only do the look and feel seem behind the times, but the user interface (UI) is often not well thought-out.
-You can see how this is problematic in terms of transparency; if a citizen has to spend excessive amounts of time parsing through their cities website to find what they’re looking for, they’ll feel as though the municipality has let them down.
+You can see how this is problematic in terms of transparency; if someone has to spend excessive amounts of time parsing through their city’s website to find what they’re looking for, they’ll feel as though the municipality has let them down.

 Note: Because so much of web browsing is done on a smartphone or a tablet, it’s imperative that your website is responsive.
 Your programmers or IT department should be able to help you integrate a web design that works on any kind of device.